 Lastly, you can make recycling fun for kids by repurposing recyclable items into handy crafting projects.
-There are many clever ways you can take old plastic jugs and other items to turn them into bird feeders, storage bins, and other useful items.
-Make one day a craft day where you repurpose recyclables in a crafty way.
+There are many smart ways you can take old plastic jugs and other things to turn them into bird feeders, storage bins, and other useful items.
+Make one day a craft day where you repurpose in a crafty way.

 There you have it, clever ways to make recycling fun for kids.
 There are so many ways you can work to encourage a love of recycling within your kids, try these tips today and enjoy the new journey towards saving the planet one recyclable at a time.